James Surtees Phillpotts

+According to a caricature of Phillpotts by one of his former students, Phillpotts' small grey eyes were deadly cold when confronting an opponent, and his calm voice did not reveal his inner anger.
+But he inevitably came down on his opponents like a steam hammer and pulverized them."

 Biography

 Born in Cornwall on 18 July 1839, James Surtees Phillpotts was a grandson of Henry Phillpotts, the well known polemicist and Anglican Bishop of Exeter.
 William Phillpotts, his father, was Archdeacon of Cornwall and vicar of St Gluvias church, Penryn.
 His mother Louisa Buller was the sister of James Wentworth Buller M.P. and an aunt of General Sir Redvers Henry Buller.

 James Phillpotts was educated at Winchester College and at New College, Oxford, where, in accordance with the provisions that existed at that time, he was elected a Fellow on going up in 1858.
 He won the Stanhope Prize in 1859.
 He passed his Honour Moderations (Mods) in Classics in 1860 and his Literae Humaniores (Greats) in 1862, achieving a first class in both and thus completing his B.A. degree.
 Thereupon he immediately proceeded to the B.C.L. degree.
 While at Oxford he won the mile race in the University Sports.
 In the summer of 1863, with his friends Robertson and Chaytor, he ascended the Jungfrau peak in Switzerland, a notable feat at the time.
 On leaving university he joined the staff of Rugby School where, from 1862 to 1874, he was an Assistant Master under the headmastership of Frederick Temple.
 In 1875, he was appointed Headmaster of Bedford School.
 During his period in office he undertook major reform of the school.
 He retired in 1903.
 For the remainder of his life he lived at The Ousels, Tunbridge Wells.
 During his retirement he served as a member of the Education Committee of Bedfordshire County Council.
 He died in Tunbridge Wells on 16 October 1930.
 In its obituary The Times described him as "one of the great headmasters of the last century".